KChun510/Dice_Game/README.md

 We were provided with a GUI as the framework of our project, but that game's inner mechanics were left for us to code.
 Mechanics include dice rolls, point/player tracking, special rules, and developing strategies.

-A Critical part of this project was developing a strategy/ computer player to go against.
+A critical part of this project was developing a strategy/ computer player to go against.
 Through evaluation of the games mechanics, I developed a strategy that took the optimal move each turn.
 My final strategy had a win rate of 60%.